NiklasEi/www-nikl-me/blog/2023/github_workflow_to_publish_android_app_DRAFT.md

           releaseFiles: ${{ env.BUNDLE_PATH }}
           track: ${{ env.TRACK }}
 ```
 *Change the `env` section according to your project.
 The bundle name is going to be your crate name with an `aab` file ending.
-If the crate that is build as a library for Android is in root, remove the `MOBILE_DIRECTORY` variable and its usage.
+If the crate that is built as a library for Android is in the root of your project, remove the `MOBILE_DIRECTORY` variable and its usage.
 Otherwise, adapt the value.*

 The workflow requires multiple secrets to be configured in GitHub.
 You need to have a Google Play Developer account which comes with a one-time 25$ registration fee.
-The workflow also requires the name of the release in Google Play Store that it should publish to.
+The workflow also requires the name of the release in Google Play Connect that it should push bundles into.
 Before running it for the first time, create a release in "Internal testing" and give it a name (e.g. "v0.1.0").

 Before configuring the required secrets, let's quickly go through the workflow steps: